 - Making sculptures with materials like Playfoam®

-1. Playfoam Sculptures
+1. Playfoam arts and crafts

-“Modelling the foam has the added bonus of improving hand and finger strength and coordination, skills that are needed for holding a pencil to write.”
+“Modelling the foam has the added bonus of improving hand and finger strength and coordination, skills that are needed for holding a pencil to write.” – Good Play Guide

 2. Magnet Fishing

 Place some magnetic letters and numbers into a large bowl and create a ‘fishing rod’ by attaching a paperclip to a piece of string.
-Encourage your child to use the fishing rod to catch letters and numbers!
-Ask them to find a specific letter; this will encourage them to make focussed and controlled movements.
+Encourage your child to use the fishing rod to catch letters and numbers.
+Ask them to find a specific letter; this will encourage them to make focused and controlled movements.
 Extend the activity into letter or number recognition by asking questions about what’s been ‘caught’, such as:

 - What words do you know that begin with this letter?